Omegapy/My-Academics-Portfolio/Portfolio-Projects/README.md

 After a few moments, the app should be installed, and its icon will appear in the user's app list.
 Important Considerations:

-⚠️ Trust: Only install APKs from trussted sources.
+⚠️ Trust: Only install APKs from trusted sources.
 Downloading APKs from random websites can install malware.
 The My Recipe App APK file lives in my personel Google Drive.

 4. Permissions: After installation, the app might ask for specific permissions (like access to storage, camera, etc.) the first time it's opened, just like apps from the Play Store.